-What is Norton Subscription Has Expired email scam?
+What is the Norton Subscription Has Expired email scam?

-Scammers behind this email attempt to trick recipients into believing that the installed Norton 360 has expired (or will expire in 24 hours) and renewing the antivirus via the provided website link ("Renew NOW" button).
+Scammers behind this email attempt to trick recipients into believing that the installed Norton 360 software has expired (or will expire in 24 hours) and into renewing it via the provided website link ("Renew NOW" button).

-Moreover, they encourage recipients to do it as soon as possible: scammers claim that if recipients renew the Norton license on the same day, they will get a 50% discount.
-It is important to mention that these emails often are not targeted: even the users who do not have any Norton product installed on their computers receive such emails.
+Moreover, they encourage recipients to do this as soon as possible.
+Scammers claim that, if recipients renew the Norton license on the same day, they will receive a 50% discount.
+Note that these emails often are not targeted: even users who do not have any Norton product installed on their computers might receive the emails.

-As mentioned in the introduction, scammers send these emails to scare recipients into purchasing a Norton license to earn a commission from the sale.
-It is worth knowing that legitimate companies do not allow affiliates to promote their software or other products using misleading, false advertising, or other deceptive methods.
+As mentioned, scammers send these emails to scare recipients into purchasing a Norton license so that they can earn commission from the sales.
+Be aware that legitimate companies do not allow affiliates to promote their software or other products using misleading, false advertising, or other deceptive methods.

 |Name||Norton Subscription Has Expired Email Scam|